Marketing ROI Calculator

 Indirect impact of awareness campaigns on conversions

 Many businesses struggle with accurate ROI measurement due to common calculation errors and misconceptions.
 Understanding these pitfalls helps ensure more reliable ROI analysis and better decision-making.
-Avoiding these mistakes is crucial for maintaining accurate financial planning and marketing optimization.
+Avoiding these mistakes helps maintain accurate financial planning and marketing optimization.

 Missing indirect costs, overhead, and opportunity costs